VictoriaShalabaeva/Visit-Moscow/README.md

 ### Existing Features

-- The website is responsive on all device sizes (down to 280 px).
+- The website is responsive on many device sizes (down to 280 px).

 - The website contains a Bootstrap responsive navigation header; a collapse plugin groups and hides navbar content.